HwangWentian/HwangWentian/README.md

 As for C++, I was forced to learn it.
 I participated in the NOI (*National Olympiad in Informatics*) team at my school.
 NOI's competition language did not have Python, so I had to learn C++ from scratch.

 However, C++ opened my eyes, and its lower-level logic really changed my way of thinking.

+It's an honor to join GitHub.
+Let's build from here, together.